 Consider, on the other hand, HBO Max.
 The bet for HBO Max is basically, “Hey, we have lots of content too.
 Instead of using Netflix for your habit, use us.”
 Which may happen, but more likely, some folks will watch some HBO shows, but then go back to Netflix.
 Netflix is their habit.
 Indeed, Prime Video has been deploying this strategy for almost as long and with about the same results.
 Hulu too, and they have an even better offering, recent TV.

 So who is really differentiated in the streaming wars?
 I’d say:

 – Disney+: Kids programming.
-Indeed, the Nielsen top movies essentially shows that for most kids, Disney+ has become the “TV habit” replacing Netflix in the United States.
+Indeed, the Nielsen top movies essentially show that, for most kids, Disney+ has become the “TV habit”, replacing Netflix in the United States.
 However, when it comes to the rest of TV, Disney+ will struggle to replace Netflix as the TV habit on their own.

 Everyone else is mostly mimicking Netflix, like Prime Video, Paramount+, Showtime, AMC+ and HBO Max.
-For the most part–boiling down strategy to one or two sentences lacks nuance–these streamers are trying to beat Netflix as their own game.
+For the most part–boiling down strategy to one or two sentences lacks nuance–these streamers are trying to beat Netflix at their own game.
 We’ll see if they can, but I prefer differentiated strategies.
-Moreover, in Peacock’s case, this strategy also takes advantage of their biggest strength compared to Netflix, their wide ranging experience in live sports, news, and even broadcast television.
+Moreover, in Peacock’s case, this strategy also takes advantage of their biggest strength compared to Netflix, their wide-ranging experience in live sports, news, and even broadcast television.